-If a student believes extenuating circumstances merit a departure from the withdrawal deadline or tuition refund schedule because of medical reasons, they may appeal in writing to the Dean of Students for special consideration.
-Refund exceptions are rare and typically made only in the event of unavoidable and unexpected situations beyond the control of the student.
+If a student believes extenuating circumstances merit a departure from the withdrawal deadline or tuition refund schedule because of medical reasons, they may appeal in writing to the Vice President for Student Life for special consideration.
+Refund exceptions are rare and typically only made in the event of unavoidable and unexpected situations beyond the control of the student.
 Exits occurring as a result of neglected physical or mental health needs are not usually granted an exception to the refund schedule.
-Students requesting special consideration for medical reasons will be required to provide written documentation from the attending physician and/or licensed medical professional providing a summary of the institution.
+Students requesting special consideration for medical reasons will be required to provide written documentation from the attending physician and/or licensed medical professional providing a summary of the medical issue and how it commands an immediate and necessary exit from the institution.
 This documentation must be received by the Office of Student Life no later than 10 days from the date of the request for a medical withdrawal.
 If a student applies for readmission, Hastings College will require the student to provide written verification from a physician and/or licensed medical professional that the student is physically and emotionally ready to return to Hastings College.